 - Ability to work independently and handle pressure.

 - Persistence, sense of humor, and entrepreneurial spirit.
 The ability to complete assigned projects within deadline and established budget.

 - A demonstrated commitment to the mission of Colorado Open Lands and the preservation of significant open lands.

-Colorado Open Lands offers competitive compensation, a 401k plan with corporate match, health, dental & disability insurance, Health Savings Account, and a collaborative work environment.
+Colorado Open Lands offers competitive compensation, a 401k plan with corporate match, health, dental & disability insurance, Health Savings Account, and a collaborative, flexible work environment.

-Please email a cover letter, resume and three (3) relevant references to Jordan Vana at email@example.com no later than April 4, 2014 at 5:00 p.m.
-Mountain Time.
+Please email a cover letter, resume and three (3) relevant references to Sarah Parmar, Director of Conservation, at email@example.com no later than 5:00 p.m.
+Mountain Time, Monday, June, 1 2015.
 No phone calls, please.

 Colorado Open Lands is an Equal Opportunity Employer.
 Women, minorities, veterans and persons with disabilities are encouraged to apply.
 For information about Colorado Open Lands, please visit our website at www.coloradoopenlands.org

 We receive calls periodically from individuals who would like to shift into a conservation career or get more in-depth experience in land conservation techniques.
 We are sometimes asked what set of qualifications might make a person more competitive as they prepare to make this transition.
 Click here for some resources and suggestions.

 Back to top